-Scoring less than a D an individual course could mean that you are not eligible for block exemption.
+Scoring less than a D in an individual course could mean that you are not eligible for block exemption.
 However, this would be at the discretion of the IFoA Independent Examiner.
+You would remain eligible for subject-by-subject exemptions.